Impact

 Affected Systems

-Only the Wavlink NU516U1 firmware build 240425 is confirmed to be vulnerable.
-No other versions or models are listed as affected.
+Only the Wavlink NU516U1 model with firmware build 240425 is explicitly marked as vulnerable.
+No other firmware revisions or device variants are listed as affected, so administrators should confirm the exact firmware version on their network equipment.

 Risk and Exploitability